zouguojian/Travel-time-prediction/baseline/CTTE/README.md

 learning structure.

 #### Note
+In this paper, the data from the real time phone data to calculate the driving behavior.
+But, in the highway, it is difficult to get the phone data, and the task is we need to accord the departure time and related features to estimate the travel time previously, and the whole travel data is come from tolls.
-global preference features for driver in highway network, we need to note that we replace the original driving behavior because we impossible to calculate the any driver's travel behavior real time, and we need the calculate the whole travel time before departure.
+Therefor, for driver in highway network to predict the travel time before departure maybe it is not available use phone data.
+In our WORK, we need to note that we replace the original driving behavior USE Global preference features (departure time, vehicle ID, vehicle type, etc), and the data is from highway network.

 * 需要改动的地方分别为:hyparameter.py和data_next.py